sagannotcarl/nnpn-static/site/content/_index.md

 ---
 title:                    "National New Play Network"
+testimonial_text:         "NNPN’s Rolling World Premiere program is the only – the only program of its kind that offers this chance to playwrights, their plays, and the larger theater community as a whole."
+testimonial_attribution:  "Steven Dietz, *Two-time NNPN Rolling World Premiere Playwright*"
 identifier:               "home"
 ---

 - 16th Street Theater